 After researching the effects of cannabis sativa on the body, Dr. Raphael Mechoulam made the discovery of a biochemical communication system – the endocannabinoid system.
 This system plays a vital role in the regulation of mood, movement, reaction, and overall physiology of the body.

 Research has shown that CBD has adaptogen qualities; meaning it works with receptors in the brain to modulate functions of the nervous system to achieve homeostasis.
 Put simply, the system finds what is not working properly and tries to bring it back to health.
-For example, if the body is experiencing pain and inflammation caused by arthritis, CBD will target that area until there is a balance.
+For example, if the body is experiencing pain and inflammation, you need to target that area until there is a balance.

 The same is true for the oxidation of cells, which can cause degeneration and disease.
 In this regard, CBD has anti-oxidant qualities by helping to deflect free radicals in order to protect the body.
-It has also been seen to have anti-spasmodic properties that help reduce pain caused by involuntary muscle spasms like those that cause menstrual pain, chronic pain, fibromyalgia, post-chemotherapy pain, sports injury and more.
-The neuroprotective properties of CBD have been shown to alleviate neurodegenerative illnesses such as multiple sclerosis, ALS, Parkinson’s disease, and others.
+It also has anti-spasmodic properties which are due to involuntary muscle spasms that could cause cramping or other discomfort.

-In an era where stress is commonplace, CBD has been shown to activate serotonin receptors, which not only helps to relieve stress, it also can reduce anxiety, as well as promote more restful sleep.
-Scientists have just begun to uncover the full potential that CBD has in our bodies and on our endocannabinoid system.
+In an era where stress is commonplace, scientists have just begun to uncover the full potential that CBD has in our bodies and on our endocannabinoid system.

-What’s your favorite way to use our help CBD products?
+What’s your favorite way to use our products?

 Tell us via a comment on our Facebook page